binarycrayon/omglivedata/readme.md

 omglivedata is a project I put together to prototype monitor dashboard using rethinkdb changefeed and websocket.
-It requires python27, rethinkdb, gunicorn and gevent.
+It is python3 friendly, requires rethinkdb, gunicorn and gevent.

 ![Screenshot](/screen.png?raw=true "Screenshot")